SanGreel/NASM-animation-on-OS-X-with-GLUT-and-OpenGL/README.md

 The small article related to this repository - https://andrewkurochkin.com/portfolio/assembler-animation-on-mac-glut-and-opengl.

-How it should looks like:
+How it should look like

 ![NASM animation on OS X with GLUT and OpenGL](https://andrewkurochkin.com/media/img/post/4/159.png)